gimoya/theBioBucket-Archives/R/knitr/Questionnaire.md

 ## Online Questionnaire with Google Docs and Report with knitr markdown
 This is how you can do a report for a questionnaire using **Google Docs**, **knitr** and **markdown**.

-First, the input file was named as `Questionnaire.Rmd` ([source](https://github.com/gimoya/theBioBucket-Archives/blob/master/R/knitr/Questionnaire.Rmd)), and **knitr** will automatically determine the output filename to be `questionnaire.md` (`*.Rmd --> *.md`) when running:
+The input file was named as `Questionnaire.Rmd` ([source](https://github.com/gimoya/theBioBucket-Archives/blob/master/R/knitr/Questionnaire.Rmd)), and **knitr** will automatically determine the output filename to be `questionnaire.md` (`*.Rmd --> *.md`) when running: